3 Ways Your Business Can Try Green Shipping with Eco-Friendly Packaging

 Environmental Impact of Rush Delivery and Two-Day Shipping

 Customers are trained to expect two-day delivery when shopping online.
-Even when buying multiple items with the option to wait a bit longer to consolidate packaging, many customers probably don’t feel the responsibility to do so.
+Even when buying multiple items with the option to wait a bit longer to consolidate packaging and use sustainable materials, many customers probably don’t feel the responsibility to do so.
 Although convenient, this standard takes a toll on the environment from the volume of paper shipping materials used to the greenhouse gases emitted from more trucks on the road using more fuel to deliver things fast.

-However, proactive and environmentally conscious ecommerce platforms and business-owners can better educate their customers on why they should these greener shipping options with marketing, or even right in their checkout box.
+However, proactive and environmentally conscious ecommerce platforms and business-owners can better educate their customers on why they should these sustainable practices and greener shipping options with marketing, or even right in their checkout box.

 Offer a GREEN Option at Checkout

-There’s no better way to advocate for more eco-friendly shipping practices than to give your customers a green shipping option at checkout.
-You can help lead the change in customer behavior by educating your shoppers on the importance of choosing a service that may take a little longer or use recycled and biodegradable shipping materials.
+There’s no better way to advocate for more eco-friendly, sustainable practices than to give your customers a green shipping option at checkout.
+You can help lead the change in customer behavior by educating your shoppers on the importance of choosing a service that may take a little longer or use recycled, compostable packaging and biodegradable shipping materials.

 If you empower customers with this information, you might enlighten people that may not have ever really thought about how ecommerce impacts the environment but are willing to go green!
-Consider making your free shipping method an incentive to choose an eco-friendly option.
+Consider making your free shipping method an incentive to choose an eco-friendly packaging solution.

 Have you ever ordered a small product online and received it in a box or mailer that was way too big?
 That’s probably happened to all of us.
 And it’s unfortunate to see the wasted materials when a smaller shipping container could have been used.